-Upon the closing of this offering, a total of shares of our common stock will be outstanding, assuming the underwriter does not exercise its option to purchase additional shares.
-Of these shares, shares of our common stock sold in this offering (excluding any exercise of the underwriter's over-allotment option) and 18,960,989 shares of our common stock that have previously been registered for resale will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act (including any shares that may purchased by our affiliates in this offering).
+Upon the closing of this offering, a total of 35,963,655 shares of our common stock will be outstanding, assuming the underwriter does not exercise its option to purchase additional shares.
+Of these shares, all of the shares of our common stock sold in this offering (plus any shares issued upon exercise of the underwriter's over-allotment option) and 18,960,989 shares of our common stock that have previously been registered for resale will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act (including any shares that may purchased by our affiliates in this offering).